helidon-io/helidon/docs/se/guides/quickstart.md

 The Helidon **Project Starter** allows you to quickly generate a project with basic functionality that lets you explore the features of Helidon and that’s also customizable enough to use as a starting point for your own projects and applications.

 1. Make sure your environment is properly set up for Helidon development.
-See [Getting Started](../../get-started.md#system-requirements).
+See [Getting Started][getting-started].
-2. Go to the [Helidon Project Starter](https://helidon.io/starter) page on the Helidon website.
+2. Go to the [Helidon Project Starter][helidon-project-starter] page on the Helidon website.
 3. Under **Helidon Flavor**, select **Helidon SE** and click **Next**.
 4. Under **Application Type**, select **Quickstart** and click **Next**.
 5. Under **Media Support**, select a JSON library and click **Next**.